-The Company constructed this facility to effectively and

-safely manage the storage and handling of chemicals and waste in the Plant, minimising leaks and spillages.
+This facility has been constructed to effectively and safely manage the storage and handling of chemicals and waste in the Plant, minimising leaks and spillages.

 Company's Philosophy

 Sembcorp Salalah aims to contribute positively to and build a mutually beneficial relationship with the local community, while providing a catalyst for growth in the Dhofar Governorate.